Using A Ketogenic Diet For Hypothyroid

 Carb Cycling

-I have found that most people do best when following a cyclic style of ketogenic diet and especially if they are hypothyroid.
-This means that while most of the time they will be following a very low-carb meal plan, there are periodic times where carb intake is increased to restore and replenish glycogen within the body.
+I have found that most people do best when following a cyclic style of ketogenic diet, especially if they are hypothyroid.
+This means that while most of the time they will be following a very low-carb meal plan, there are periodic times when carb intake is increased to restore and replenish glycogen within the body.

 You can do this in several variations, however I usually recommend going 6 days in ketosis with 1 day every week that is higher in carbs.
 On these days, you can utilize slow-digesting carb sources like sweet potatoes to temporarily cycle out of ketosis.